Arbousier/letstakeawalk/README.md

 * take time to see friends, family, people and talk about something else than work

-This is no recipe, these are not rules.
+This is not a recipe, these are not rules.
 This is just a story about how I decided to change my way of doing things and the reasons behind this change.
 If it can avoid one of you the trouble of crashing psychologically or physically it would be worth it.

 Check your body, check your life : are they healthy ?
 Do you think you can go long like this ?